Collagen Type VI-Related Disorders

 Surveillance: Routine assessment of: muscle weakness, scoliosis, joint contractures, and mobility; respiratory function; and nutritional status.

-Genetic counseling.
 The Bethlem myopathy phenotype is usually inherited in an autosomal dominant manner and the UMD phenotype is usually inherited in an autosomal recessive manner; however, exceptions occur.
 In the few cases reported to date, it appears that autosomal dominant limb-girdle muscular dystrophy is inherited in an autosomal dominant manner and the myosclerosis myopathy phenotype is inherited in an autosomal recessive manner.
-Carrier testing for autosomal recessive collagen VI-related disorders and prenatal testing are possible if the disease-causing mutations have been identified in an affected family member.
+Carrier testing for autosomal recessive collagen VI-related disorders and prenatal testing are possible if the pathogenic variants have been identified in an affected family member.

 Diagnosis